The Payroll and Benefits Reset: Proven Tactics from Industry Pros to Help Prevent Errors, Delays, and Compliance Risk

 Payroll accuracy isn’t just an accounting function – it’s also a communication issue.
 Establish a clear process for employees to review pay stubs, confirm benefit elections, and submit corrections promptly.
 Transparent communication helps identify discrepancies faster, lowering the risk of disputes or costly retroactive fixes.

-5. Treat Payroll Like a Fundraising Asset
+5. Why Should Startups Treat Payroll Like a Fundraising Asset?

 Payroll errors can derail fundraising faster than almost any other operational issue.
 During due diligence, investors dig into every element of compliance, from employee classification and tax filings to benefits administration and equity documentation.
 A single unresolved payroll issue, like unpaid taxes or a misclassified contractor, can raise red flags that slow or even stop a deal.